 gratitude

-I am incredibly grateful for my parents, whom I admire deeply for their strength, my siblings and closest confidants— Esther, Josh, and Sam—and the cutest of cats, Bit (Bobo) and Byte (Gege).
+I am incredibly grateful for my wonderful parents and siblings— Esther, Josh, and Sam—and the cutest of cats, Bit (Bobo) and Byte (Gege).

 "This may sound paradoxical, but the machine, which is thought to be cold and inhuman, can help to realize what is most subjective, unattainable, and profound in a human being."